 Is there some new magic formula for success?
 Generals David Petraeus and James Amos argue that there is.
 They have laid out a counterinsurgency doctrine.
+(December 2006 Counterinsurgency Field Manual).
 But it is not new.
 When tried in Vietnam, it did not work.
 As Petraeus and Amos admit, the key element in insurgency is political: "each side aims to get the people to accept its governance or authority as legitimate."
 Is this a feasible objective for foreigners?
 One searches the historical record in vain for an example of success.
 The foreign occupying force, by definition, is alien.
-Vietnam showed that even when the aliens (first the French and then the Americans) had a numerous and established local ally (the South Vietnamese government) that ally was more apt to be alienated by its association with the foreign military force than that force was to be "Vietnamized" by its native ally.
-In sum, even in the definition provided by Petraeus and Amos the single absolutely necessary ingredient in counterinsurgency is extremely unlikely ever to be available to foreigners.
+Vietnam showed that even when the aliens (us) had a numerous and established local ally (the South Vietnamese government) that ally was more apt to be alienated by its association with the foreign military force than that force was to be "Vietnamized" by their native ally.
+In sum, the single absolutely necessary ingredient in counterinsurgency is extremely unlikely ever to be available to foreigners.

 Can we not, therefore, "Iraqize" the war?
-That is, make the foreign presence less obvious We tried in Vietnam to "Vietnamize" that war by empowering the South Vietnam Government.
-But there, and elsewhere, natives always see such action as facades behind which foreigners stay - as the British did for forty years in Iraq.
+We tried in Vietnam to "Vietnamize" that war by empowering the South Vietnam Government.
+But there, and elsewhere, natives always see such action as facades behind which foreigners stay - as the British did in Iraq.
 So the foreign-supported governments are not supported and have little power.
 We saw this in Vietnam and are already seeing it in Iraq and Afghanistan.
 No insurgency has been defeated in this way for at least the last century.
 In fact, trying this ploy in Vietnam, and gradually withdrawing over four years, cost an additional 21,000 American lives.